Sam Hammond is serving his sixth term as president of the Elementary Teachers' Federation of Ontario (ETFO).

 A sociology and history major, he holds a B.A.
 (Hon.) from McMaster University as well as a B.Ed. from Brock University.

-Sam taught additional qualification courses in physical education and health, and in risk management, at the Brock University Faculty of Education for eight years.
+Sam taught additional qualification courses in physical education and health, and in risk management, at the Brock University Faculty of Education for several years.
 He also taught English as a second language in the South Pacific Islands for a year while travelling through the South Central Pacific.